emadghaffari/design-patterns/README.md

 Builder is a creational design pattern that lets you construct complex objects step by step.
 The pattern allows you to produce different types and representations of an object using the same construction code.

 > Imagine a complex object that requires laborious, step-by-step initialization of many fields and nested objects.
 Such initialization code is usually buried inside a monstrous constructor with lots of parameters.
 Or even worse: scattered all over the client code.

+## Bridge
+Bridge is a structural design pattern that divides business logic or huge class into separate class hierarchies that can be developed independently.

+> The Bridge pattern is especially useful when supporting multiple types of database servers or working with several API providers of a certain kind (for example, cloud platforms, social networks, etc.)